Opening Doors in Brick Walls is a part of a 29-year journey. From hobby family researcher to genealogist and blogger.

 When not researching, she spends time with her husband riding their racing bikes through the wonderful countryside of Luxembourg and surrounding countries.

-Feel free to post comments here or on any posts of interest, get in touch by email at openingdoorsinbrickwalls @ pt.lu, or by message or post to Cathy’s Facebook page.
+Feel free to post comments here or on any post of interest, get in touch by email at openingdoorsinbrickwalls @ pt.lu, or by message or post to Cathy’s Facebook page.

 One last thing before you go… Please follow on Facebook, Twitter, and Pinterest by clicking on the buttons in the sidebar at right.